Faculty & Staff

 Catahalas has participated in worldwide leadership training to the youth, such as Global Clinton Initiative, and Religions for Peace; she is a keen learner and researcher in holistic approaches to child development.
 She volunteered in several schools in Central and South America, teaching math, dance, and yoga to impoverished communities.

-Catahalas is also a former gymnast, contemporary trained dancer, and yoga instructor who loves to integrate movement while teaching academics.
+Catahalas is an ordained human-rights minister and also a former gymnast, contemporary trained dancer, and yoga instructor who loves to integrate movement while teaching academics.
 She loves languages and world cultures, and is fluent in Portuguese, Spanish, English, and French, with skills in Hebrew.
 She also serves as an interpreter for Global Community Communications Alliance (GCCA).

 Blue Evening Star Vasvary